 1. himself used to inform people about the existence of the Mahdi.
 2. After the Prophet's (s) death the prominent of the Prophet (s) and the following generation would talk about the coming of the 3.
-According to Imam Sadiq (a) theand the (tyrants themselves) were hostile against the Ahlul Bait because they had heard our Qa'im would overthrow tyrannical rule.
-4. Prophet Muhammad (s) indicated that the Mahdi(a) would be from the descendants of Imam (a).
-The charter accultation of Imam Mobel (a) is known as The shorter occultation of Imam Mahdi (a) is known as Ο. The longer occultation of Imam Mahdi (a) is known as An swer the following questions: 7.
+According to Imam Sadiq (a) theand the (tyrants themselves) were hostile against the Ahlul Bait because they had heard our Qa'im 4 would overthrow tyrannical rule.
+1 .
+Prophet Muhammad (s) indicated that the Mahdi(a) would be from the descendants of 5 Imam (a).
+The shorter occultation of Imam Mahdi (a) is known as The longer occultation of Imam Mahdi (a) is known as J .
+The length occaliation of infam manar (a) to known as ٩n swer the following questions: 7.
 Safi Golpaygani has collected many traditions with their Shia and Sunni sources.
-What is the name of that book? Ω According to ahadith, what will the world be filled of when Imam shows up?
-0. According to anaditif, what will the world be filled of when infam shows up?
+What is the name of that book?
+3. According to ahadith, what will the world be filled of when Imam shows up?

 9. Why do think some people would have difficulty believing in the existence of Imam Mahdi?
-40 Mosta davin O also dille con anni di mosta ta can il di 10.
-Write down 2 ahadith you could quote to somebody who was wondering about Imam's (a) existence?
+10. Write down 2 ahadith you could quote to somebody who was wondering about Imam's (a) existence?